 The Health Benefits of Helping Others

-When life becomes stressful, it’s not uncommon to rely on exercise, meditation, or self-care techniques in order to cope.
+When life becomes stressful, it’s not uncommon to turn to exercise, meditation or self-care techniques in order to cope.
 While these are all great options, there’s a less well-known stress-relieving technique that has also been shown to improve both one’s physical and mental health.
 Helping others in need through volunteer work or charitable giving is a great way to recharge while making an important and lasting contribution to your community.

-Altruism has always been seen as good for your soul, but research conducted by the Corporation for National & Community Service has revealed that charitable work can actually make one’s heart stronger as well.
-Some of the other established health benefits of charitable giving include lower blood pressure, lower stress levels and better physical and psychological well-being.
-Giving has been shown to increase a person’s overall happiness as well as their emotional connection to the community.
+Altruism has always been seen as good for your soul, but research also shows that charitable work can have health benefits as well.
+Health benefits can include lower blood pressure, lower stress levels and better physical and psychological well-being.
+Giving has been shown to increase a person’s overall happiness and their emotional connection to the community.
 Volunteering also offers an opportunity to further your career goals through networking or learning a new skill.

-Nonprofit organizations across the country rely on volunteers to provide necessary labor and services so they can continue their important work in the community.
+Nonprofit organizations across the country rely on volunteers so they can continue their important work in the community.
 Here at Ochsner, our volunteers serve in a variety of positions including patient care, greeting and support service areas, hospital administrative duties and other special projects.
 Each day, they help us by:

 - Visiting with patients and assisting staff members.